 A video abstract is a short multimedia video that aims to highlight the important aspects and findings of a published research study.
 Researchers can emphasize on various parts of their scientific findings in the form of a video that may include graphics, recorded video footage, or even a PowerPoint presentation.

-A video abstract, unlike a formal written or printed abstract is presented in an attractive manner.
-It is an excellent way to explain your research in a unique manner.
+Unlike a formal written or printed abstract is presented in an attractive manner, this abstract is an excellent way to explain your research in a unique manner.

 Video Abstract vs Written Abstract

-Here, we discuss ways in which video abstracts have revolutionized the conventional formats of research abstracts.
+Here, we discuss ways in which these abstracts have revolutionized the conventional formats of research abstracts.

-- Firstly, a video abstract is appealing to the viewer’s eyes due to the different colors and motional elements used in the format.
+- Firstly, an abstract is appealing to the viewer’s eyes due to the different colors and motional elements used in the format.

 - Thirdly, you can illustrate complex theoretical phenomena through animations or motion graphics.